 SOURCE: World Institute for Strategic Economic Research (WISER).
-These figures reflect the changover in export statistics reporting to the NAICS system from the SIC system.
-Categories and state totals are not comparable between systems; pre-1997 data is not available.
-2002 to 2007 data was slightly revised by Census.
+2002 to 2007 data were slightly revised by Census.

 Utilities.
 Between 2001 and 2008, the utilities sector of Massachusetts GDP increased 18.7 percent when measured with year 2000 chained dollars.
 It contributed 1.2 percent to the total Massachusetts Real GDP in 2008.
-Massachusetts electric utilities generated \$2.9 billion in revenue as of April 2009 (YTD).
-This was 2.3 percent more than the same period in 2008, while they sold 5.5 percent less electricity.
-Massachusetts had the fourth highest electric rate in the country in 2007, 15.16 cents per kilowatt hour.
-The U.S. average was 9.13.
+Massachusetts electric utilities generated \$4.9 billion in revenue as of July 2009 (YTD).
+This was 6.2 percent less than the same period in 2008, while they sold 18.6 percent less electricity.
+Massachusetts had the fourth highest electric rate in the country in 2007; 15.16 cents per kilowatt hour, while the U.S. average was 9.13.
 This was a decrease of 1.9 percent for Massachusetts and an increase of 2.6 percent for the U.S. from the previous year.
-Massachusetts Net Electricity Trade Index, which represents a state's electricity self-sufficiency, was 0.77 in 2007.
+The Massachusetts Net Electricity Trade Index, which represents the state's electricity self-sufficiency, was 0.77 in 2007.
 This means it imported 23 percent of its electricity supply, 14,401 million kilowatt hours, from out-of-state.
 In 2007, two-thirds of Massachusetts generating capacity was oil and natural gas based.